"I have a right to expect, with confidence, a romantic partner who":

 Remember, we get what we expect.

-If you're an Insecurely Attached and/or a Love Addict and want a happy relationship, commit to upholding high secure-based expectations.
-It's reasonable, healthy, and appropriate.
+If you're Insecurely Attached (Avoidant or Anxious) and want a happy relationship, commit to upholding high secure-based expectations-- that are reasonable, healthy, and appropriate.